balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-readme.md

 ### Setting up a Front inbox for SyncBot

-1) You will need the help of a Front admin to perform these steps
+1) You will need the help of a Front admin to perform the first steps, and someone with write access to this repo to perform the final step
 1) Get the Front API token from Settings > Plugins and API > API
 1) Fire a request similar to the following to acquire a list of inboxes
 	```